I earn commission on purchases on this website. This helps me continue my work helping people. Thanks for your support!

 Self-esteem is a subjective psychological state.
 It can be low or high, depending on a variety of factors.
 High self-esteem can be very beneficial.
 Still, when your self-esteem is low, you discover that situations that generally should be easy to navigate become difficult (see Leary et al, 1995 ) You find yourself missing out on opportunities and falling behind on your life plan because of your low self-esteem.
 Overcoming failure and learning from it is a key to building your self esteem and regaining confidence.

 A significant factor that affects an individual’s self-esteem is a major failure or setback in life (as this research by Rosi et al, 2019, shows ).
-Regaining a high evaluation of yourself after a major setback can prove very difficult.
+Regaining a high evaluation of yourself after overcoming failure can prove very difficult.
 If you are in a situation where self-esteem is low because of a major disappointment, below are some tips to help regain a high evaluation of yourself.

 Cut Your Losses And Assess The Situation

 Overcoming failure may be very painful, especially when you don’t know what you did wrong or what you could have done better.
 However, when you decide to cut your losses, you allow yourself room to examine the situation, determine if you need to move in a different direction, or try again using a different strategy.

 This strategy gives you the power to ask the deep and important questions you may be too scared to ask.
 Cutting your losses is very important because it helps you grow from the failure you experienced and not let it consume you.

 You need to make an in-depth assessment of the situation.
 Take responsibility for your failure; don’t blame somebody else because you are too scared to own up to your mistakes.
 Yes, other people’s actions may have influenced a negative result in whatever aspect of your life.
 However, you still have to take responsibility for the role you played and hold yourself accountable.